How to Become a Truck Dispatcher: A Step-by-Step Guide

 Once you have the necessary degree, you can pursue dispatcher certification from the National Dispatch and Freight Certification Association (NDFCA).

 Though not mandatory, it bolsters your credibility in the trucking industry.
-The certification package, comprising courses and the Freight Dispatcher Certification Examination, is available for $699, offering a valuable edge in this competitive field.
+The certification package, comprising courses and the Freight Dispatcher Certification Examination, is available for $699.
+It offers an edge in this competitive field.

 Investing in this certification can pave the way for a more promising career as a freight dispatcher.
 Plus, highlighting it on your resume and during job interviews can give you a competitive edge.
 It shows you have thoroughly invested time and effort into understanding this complex role.